If you're aged 14 to 16 and in Years 10 or 11, this is the category for you!

 Winners also receive a subscription to The Studio – our monthly performance hub.

-Take the stage at our National Final in a London theatre, showcasing your work alongside the UK’s top young talent.
+Take the stage at our National Final on a professional West End Stage, showcasing your work alongside the UK’s top young talent.

 Perform live in front of a panel of expert judges and a packed, invited audience.